parth69p/Starting_Backend/Readme.md

 ```
 use this above connection string in your Application to connect to data base
 ```
-I used this code to connect to data base and call this function from index.js file

 ```javascript
 const connectDB = async () => {
   try {